faridho/korean-menus-orders/README.md

 # Backoffice

 🏢 Backoffice is a business dashboard to manage products and orders.
-Made by React
+Made by React.

 # Screnshoot